lofti-lofi/journal-setup/README.md

 ### Integrating this into your vault

-When making the Test Vault, I wanted it to be used as a **reference**, so the process of integrating this vault to your current one will look like this:
+When making the Test Vault, I wanted it to be used as a **reference**, so the process of integrating this vault to your current one will look kinda like this:
 1. Creation of the main folders (2): "logs", "journal", etc.
 2. Installation of plugins: check the plugins section in the Test Vault settings.
 3. Propagation of the necessary pages: the templates (3) in your Templates folder, a [[Journal]] page, and a customized [[nav]] page.
-4. Etcetera: the creation of logs and the modification of the label template according to your choosing with this vault as reference.
+4. Et cetera: the creation of logs and the modification of the label template according to your choosing with this vault as reference.

 **[STOP HERE IF YOU JUST WANT THE SETUP]**